Akuli/math-tutorial/explanations.rst

 I used a bunch of spooky formulas in this tutorial.
 Some of them are definitions of e.g. `\sin` or `\cos`, but in this chapter we'll focus on those that aren't and prove that they actually work.
+If you just want to get things done without worrying about why the calculations are exactly like they are then you're in the wrong place, but if you got interested in the math itself you may enjoy reading some of this stuff.

 .. _unitcircle-triangle-compat: